tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     **I think that the critical benefit of signac that we need to focus on is how lightweight and easy it is to adopt.
 Users can start using it with basically 0 startup cost, and it doesn't penalize users for having poorly defined schemas.
 This property is what makes it so useful to scientists who don't wnat to have to come up with a complex schema to begin with.
 That being the case, I actually think focusing on flow too much takes away our ability to claim this.
 While it is powerful and flexible, there's enough boilerplate that it's not yet an easy sell that it is *easy* to adopt flow on top of signac.
     I think that if we do a sufficiently good job refactoring flow, then this could change and we have an opportunity to make gains there.
 In any case, though, I think that for this talk we really should start by focusing on signac and its simplicity.
 We can get to flow after as being optional, but because flow still requires insubstantial boilerplate I think in that sense while it's still good it weakens that part of our argument.
 Same goes for dashboard.
 That said, we should definitely still present them, we just have to frame them differently.
 Also this makes reworking our flow front-end pretty critical IMO (as discussed with Simon)**

-    **Main differences with sacred I see is that at the core we are more focused on the data itself.
-Sacred is more focused on the workflow.
-We should emphasize this distinction somehow**
 .. class:: keywords

 	data management, database, data sharing, provenance, computational workflow